 When inside, you need to find a good placement in your home for your tree.
 The best place is going to be on a south facing window sill.
 If you don’t have that in your home, opt for a west or east facing window.

 If worse came the worse, you can purchase an indoor grow light and use a north facing window.
 Often times, grow lights are the only way a bonsai tree can get enough light with a north window.

 To remedy this, place a shallow dish near the tree with gravel and water.
 This will add moisture in the air around the tree.

 As winter warms and the nights no longer dip below 40 degrees, you can move your bonsai tree outside if you so desire.
 People usually select their patio or balcony for placement, but you can put it wherever you want.

 Just like in wintertime, they need 4 to 6 hours of sunlight outside.
 If you can, find a place outside that gets nice morning sun.
 This will provide everything needed.

 Bonsai trees are beautiful, and to keep this beauty, fertilizing is really important.
 Fertilizing is a necessary step due to the small amount of soil the tree grows inside.
-They need additional nutrients as they deplete what is already in the soil.
+They need additional nutrients as they quickly deplete what is already in the soil.

 The general recommendation is to fertilize the tree once every month, except in the winter.
 Use half the recommended amount of fertilizer.

 Something else to try for your bonsai tree is a foliar feeding.
 You can use a water soluble fertilizer every other month.
 The best option is a spray.

-One of the reasons you selected a bonsai tree has to be because of its small size.
-Trimming is the helps maintain the shape and size.
+Trimming a bonsai helps maintain the shape and size.
 You have to actively trim back new growth.
 Always remember to use bonsai clippers, not scissors.

 It entirely depends on the growth pace of your tree.
 Try to keep an eye on the growth and evaluate when the trimming needs to occur.

 This is done to help give your tree a new, fresh supply f soil and to allow a more compact root system to grow.